aujxn/set_game_simulator/README.md

 (12/2021) refactored and simplified the code.

 The recent inspiration to revisit this problem came from two sources.
-First, I realized I should be looking at the probabilities of 'ascending' versus 'descending' sets (see definitions).
+First, I realized I should be looking at the probabilities of 'ascending' versus 'descending' hands (see definitions).
 Second, I recently gained access to the cluster computing environment through my university.
 The data I previously collected was extremely noisy when looking at 18 and 21 card hands because the probabilities related to these events are so small.
 I decided it would be fun to